KmolYuan/Pyslvs-UI/README.md

 > make
 ```

-# Power By
+# Powered By

 Made by [Qt5] and Python IDE [Eric 6].

-If there is no special reason, please to use the new version of the kits.
+If there is no special reason, please install the new version of the kits.

 Including Python modules: